Nathan-LS/PurpleRelay/README.md

     - *route dictionary definition*
         - **name**: (string, default: "relay_ID") - The identifier name used in logging and the console.
 This is simply an internal identifier and isn't relayed.
         - **src**: (string) - The service type of the source Pidgin/Finch account (ex: IRC, XMPP).
 This does nothing at the moment but may be implemented in the future for chat source specific overrides and handling.
-        - **account**: (string, default: .*) - The account input filter regex.
+        - **filter_input_account**: (string, default: .*) - The account input filter regex.
 A Pidgin/Finch message must match this and all other input regex filters to be relayed to targets.
 Regex DOTALL flag is enabled.
-        - **sender**: (string, default: .*) - The sender input filter regex.
+        - **filter_input_sender**: (string, default: .*) - The sender input filter regex.
 A Pidgin/Finch message must match this and all other input regex filters to be relayed to targets.
 Regex DOTALL flag is enabled.
-        - **conversation**: (string, default: .*) - The conversation input filter regex.
+        - **filter_input_conversation**: (string, default: .*) - The conversation input filter regex.
 A Pidgin/Finch message must match this and all other input regex filters to be relayed to targets.
 Regex DOTALL flag is enabled.
-        - **message**: (string, default: .*) - The message input filter regex.
+        - **filter_input_message**: (string, default: .*) - The message input filter regex.
 A Pidgin/Finch message must match this and all other input regex filters to be relayed to targets.
 Regex DOTALL flag is enabled.
-        - **flags**: (string, default: .*) - The flags input filter regex.
+        - **filter_input_flags**: (string, default: .*) - The flags input filter regex.
 A Pidgin/Finch message must match this and all other input regex filters to be relayed to targets.
 Regex DOTALL flag is enabled.
         - **targets**: (list, default: []) - A list containing multiple relay target dictionaries.
             - *relay target dictionary definition*
                 - **name**: (string, default: "route_ID") - The identifier name used in logging and the console.
 This is simply an internal identifier and isn't relayed.